gianni-1/Photodeblurring_IPProject/docs/project_plan.md

 ## Step 2 - Forward model and ill-posedness (2026-06-19 to 2026-06-22)

-1. Write the model `y = Kx + eta`, with `K` as convolution by the motion PSF.
+1. Write the model `g = Af + epsilon`, with `A` as convolution by the motion PSF.
 2. Analyze the Fourier magnitude of the PSF.
 Motion blur creates frequencies close to zero, so direct inversion amplifies noise.
+3. Apply SVD and analyze the condition number in order to gain information about how stable the inversion would be
-3. Compute condition-number proxies:
+4. Compute condition-number proxies:
    - minimum/maximum nonzero Fourier response,
    - number of near-zero frequencies below chosen thresholds,
-   - visual inverse-filter noise amplification.
-4. Create report plots:
+5. Create report plots:
    - PSF image,
+   - Singular values
    - log Fourier magnitude,
    - frequency-response or singular-value proxy.